ToonWeyens/PB3D/README.md

 * 2 to use asymmetric finite differences close to the edge and delta_vac on the edge.
 * 3 to extend the normal grid to accomodate finite differences on the edge, and delta_vac on the edge.
 * 4 to explicitely impose the boundary condition on the edge.
-* Intoruced "norm_disc_style_sol" to enable for left finite differences as well.
+* Intoruced 'norm_disc_style_sol' to enable for left finite differences as well.
 * Boundary style 4 does not work well yet, which might be due to the absence of vacuum.
 * The best method is currently the default: left finite differences with boundary condition style 2 (3 is identical for left differences).

+## 1.89:
+* NON-USABLE VERSION: IMPLEMENTING VACUUM.
+* eq_ops does not deallocate R_E and Z_E anymore, as they are needed for vacuum.
+* New module 'dtorh' that calculates toroidal functions.
+* Strumpack is going to be used to solve structured matrices resulting from the vacuum.
+* 'vac' is now split into 'vac_ops' and 'vac_vars'.